hoanganhduc/hoanganhduc.github.io/activities/Vietnam-Polymath-REU/index.md

 ## Students

-* Phan Hữu An, Nanyang Technological University Singapore.
+* Phan Hữu An, Nanyang Technological University, Singapore.
 * Lâm Nhật Quân, HCMC University of Science, Vietnam.

 You can find [here](https://www.vietnampolymathreu.com/2023-2024/program) a complete list of students in the academic year 2023-2024.